wking/swc-boot-camps/ScientificPython.md

 If we're going to do that, though, we probably ought to tidy up our plots.
 First, we'll put them side by side:

+    plt.close()
+    plt.figure()
     plt.subplot(1, 3, 1)
     plt.plot(dates, ave_infection)
+    plt.show()
     plt.subplot(1, 3, 2)
     plt.plot(dates, np.max(patients, 0))
+    plt.show()
     plt.subplot(1, 3, 3)
     plt.plot(dates, np.min(patients, 0))
     plt.show()

 `subplot` creates a new sub-plot: all subsequent plotting commands apply to it until a new sub-plot is created.
 The three arguments tell the library how many rows and columns of sub-plots we want, and which sub-plot this is.
 This figure has all our information, but it looks a bit squashed, and it would be helpful to have some titles.
-Let's try again:

-    plt.figure(figsize=(8.0, 3.0))
+Let's make some formatting changes:

     plt.subplot(1, 3, 1)
     plt.xlabel('date')
     plt.ylabel('average')
-    plt.plot(dates, ave_infection)
     plt.subplot(1, 3, 2)
     plt.xlabel('date')
     plt.ylabel('maximum')
-    plt.plot(dates, np.max(patients, 0))
     plt.subplot(1, 3, 3)
     plt.xlabel('date')
     plt.ylabel('minimum')
-    plt.plot(dates, np.min(patients, 0))
     plt.tight_layout()
     plt.show()
+    plt.close()

-This time we start by creating a figure that is 8.0 units wide and 3.0 units high. `xlabel` and `ylabel` put labels on the axes, and `tight_layout` makes sure that there's enough space between the figures that the vertical labels don't overlap the adjacent figures.
+`xlabel` and `ylabel` put labels on the axes, and `tight_layout` makes sure that there's enough space between the figures that the vertical labels don't overlap the adjacent figures.

 ## Scientific programming and SciPy